How Many Days Have Passed This Year?

-To determine how many days have taken place this year, we need to know the current date and count the number of days from January 1st to today.
+How Many Days Have Passed This Year?
+To determine how many days have gone by this year, we need to know the current date and count the number of days from January 1st to today.

 Breaking Down the Year